lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

  USE the Nextflow pipeline language to define and run your analysis workflow at scale

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.
 Run jobs on a single GCE Virtual Machine or a cluster of VMs.
-You can use GCE + Google Cloud Batch, Life Sciences (Pipelines or PAPI) API using docker images on VMs as well.
+You can use GCE + Google Cloud Batch API using docker images on VMs as well.
  - Nextflow can run on GCP or many other providers (AWS, Slurm, etc...)
  - Nextflow can run on GCP in two ways:
    - Run jobs on a **single Compute Engine VM**